The complexity of Presburger arithmetic with power or powers: Decision procedures and their complexity

-We continue by analysing the function \funcLinearise.
-Here, the bounds are quite simple, but one observation is in order: line~\ref{lin:mod} might require iterating through the $q-1$ residue classes of $q$ in order to find suitable~$q'$ and~$r'$.
+We continue by analyzing~\funcLinearise.
+Here the bounds are quite simple, but one observation is in order: line~\ref{lin:mod} might require iterating through all the residue classes of $q$ in order to find suitable~$q'$ and~$r'$.
 Since $q$ is encoded in binary, this yields an exponential running time for \funcLinearise (see $m$ below), as shown in the following lemma.